 Welcome to the Princess Pier Fishing guide.
 Princess Pier was built in 1912 and become an iconic location along Port Melbourne.
 The pier was closed in 1990 due to rotting timber which was unsafe for the public to walk on.
 But was reopened to the public in 2011 after a 14 million dollar renovation fund part of a state government initiative.
 What makes this location so unique is the original pier was 580 meters long and the renovated pier is only 190 meters long.
 Leaving 390 meters of the original stumps left in the ground.
 This has created an amazing underwater ecosystem for local fish species.
 The structure has become home to snapper, bream, mulloway, flathead and more.

-From Princess pier, you will see the adjacent piers in station pier and kerfed pier, and quite often see the big ships such as the spirit of Tasmania cruising in.
+From Princess pier, you will see the adjacent piers in station pier, lagoon pier and kerfed pier, and quite often see the big ships such as the spirit of Tasmania cruising in.
 It’s also a great spot to fish with a Kayak and throw lures deep into the stumps and structure.
 Check out this detailed video we put together about Princess Pier and how to fish there.

 Fishing Princess Pier